Warning: This video contains graphic images that may be considered disturbing to some viewers.

 Investigators worked into the morning looking for answers.

-He says Angelo wasn't the type to get into trouble, but was always willing to lend a hand.
+Neighbors said Angelo wasn’t the type to get into trouble and was always willing to lend a hand.

 Witnesses told police they saw three people running from the home shortly after the shooting took place.